HalcyonChimera/mailman3/README.md

+# mailman3

-# mailman3 Dokerfile and configuration for the OSF
+Dockerfile and configuration as applicable for the OSF.